 Since they have diverse and intricate marine habitats supporting a widely different number of marine species, coral reefs qualify as the world’s most prolific ecosystems.
 Notably, they act as the breeding grounds for fish and keep them safe while at the same time nourishing them with nutrients until the young ones are able to strike out in the ocean.
 Coral reefs also protect the ocean shores from storm damage.

 13. Mangrove Swamp

-Any form of shrubs or small trees growing in the coastal saline or brackish water make up the mangrove swamp ecosystems.
-The plants and shrubs in mangrove ecosystem are highly salt tolerant and well adapted to the harsh coastal conditions such as the low oxygen conditions of waterlogged mud.
+Any form of shrubs or small trees growing in the coastal saline or brackish water makes up the mangrove swamp ecosystems.
+The plants and shrubs in the mangrove ecosystem are highly salt-tolerant and well adapted to the harsh coastal conditions such as the low oxygen conditions of waterlogged mud.
 The plants also have complex root systems enabling them to cope with salt water immersion and wave action.
 The mangrove swamps are largely found in tropical and subtropical tidal areas.

 It is in the broad sense, land covered with trees or, in a narrow sense, synonymous with wood, a low-density forest forming open habitats with plenty of sunlight and limited.
 Woodlands may support an understory of shrubs and herbaceous plants, including grasses.

 Woodland may form a transition to shrubland under drier conditions or during the early stages of primary or secondary succession.
 Higher-density areas of trees with a largely closed canopy that provides extensive and nearly continuous shade are often referred to as forests.

 It is a shrubland or heathland plant community found primarily in the U.S. state of California and in the northern portion of the Baja California Peninsula, Mexico.
 The name comes from the Spanish word for scrub oak, chaparro.